whcsu/SurvELM/README.md

 # SurvELM: an R package for high dimensional survival analysis with extreme learning machine

- A note submitted to Neurocomputing
+ A note submitted to Knowledge-Based Systems

 How to install the the SurvELM R package: